 Registration for Orientation starts at 10 a.m.
 However, you have the opportunity to come later if you get a Fast Pass (see next question).

 A Fast Pass is just what it sounds like - an opportunity to skip lines.
 If students complete all of their required transactions to be "Orientation ready" two weeks before Orientation, they'll receive a Fast Pass in the mail that allows them to sleep in and come to Orientation at noon.
 You can get a Fast Pass by completing this list.

 Of course!
 All you have to do is complete your Fast Pass checklist within two weeks before the Orientation you plan to attend.
 You can contact your admissions counselor to find out what you still need to do to complete this list.

 Students who are majoring in Biology, Chemistry, Computer Science, Engineering, Exercise Science (pre-professional concentration), Integrated Mathematics Education, Mathematics, and Middle Childhood Education (with science teaching concentration).

-Students minoring in Mathematics or Physical Science must also take this test.
+Students minoring in Computer Science, Mathematics or Physical Science must also take this test.
 Passing the trigonometry proficiency exam does not grant college credit for this course.
 Rather, it waives the degree requirement here at MVNU only.

 No. The trigonometry test happens in the morning so you'll still need to come at 10 a.m.
 However, you won't have to stand in the big lines or sit in unnecessary sessions if you get a Fast Pass.